SitesGPT Review: Is This AI Website Builder Actually Worth Using?

 SitesGPT is an AI-powered website builder that generates complete websites based on a few prompts about your business.
 You describe what you do, the AI picks layouts, colors, images, and even writes your copy.
 The whole process takes minutes instead of days.

-The platform launched in 2023 and positions itself as the fastest way to get a professional web presence online without touching code or hiring a designer.
+The platform launched recent years and positions itself as the fastest way to get a professional web presence online without touching code or hiring a designer.
+Unlike traditional website builders that require you to pick templates and manually customize every element, SitesGPT's artificial intelligence handles the design decisions for you.

 How SitesGPT Works